srares13/keyboard-cursors-and-selections/IMPORTANT_CHANGES.md

 -  If you wish to enable or disable this feature, it is found in VS Code Settings under the name `Kcs: Inactive Selections React To Document Edits`.
 By default it is enabled because this is intended to be a core behavior of the extension.

+-  Please report any issues you have about this experimental feature.

 ### Fixed issues

 -  On simple file save which does not format the document, the inactive selections should not disappear.
 This is regardless whether you have `Kcs: Inactive Selections React To Document Edits` enabled or not.